DonnieTD/Liminal/ReadMe.md

 Lifetime is a runtime fact, not a type-system concept.

 A storage location is:
-- born when created
+- born when declared
 - alive while reachable
-- dead once unreachable
+- dead once its owning scope exits

 Primary artifacts:
-- Storage lifetime ranges
+- Scope lifetimes
-- Scope lifetime ranges
+- Variable lifetimes

 ---

 ## Stage 3: Analyzer

 Responsibility:
-What does this execution mean structurally?
+What structural facts can be derived from this execution?

 The analyzer:
 - consumes the World timeline